Flappers and Philosophers

-Flappers and Philosophers is a collection of eight short stories by American writer F. Scott Fitzgerald, published in 1920 by Charles Scribner's Sons.
+Flappers and Philosophers is a collection of eight short stories by American writer F. Scott Fitzgerald, published in September 1920 by Charles Scribner's Sons.
 Each of the stories had originally appeared, independently, in either The Saturday Evening Post, Scribner's Magazine, or The Smart Set.

 The volume includes "The Ice Palace", regarded as one of Fitzgerald's finest short works.

 Stories

 The original periodical publication and date are indicated.